gagank02/UIUC-CS196-MiniGame-Collection/entity/README.md

-**A kind reminder:**

-       Do not try to import from this folder until further notice.

-       Code for how to import from this folder will be added soon.
-For now, just copy entity.py into your respective minigame folder.
+**How to import into your minigame file**

+First three lines of code:
+1	import pygame, sys
+2	sys.path.insert(0, '..')
+3	from entity.entity import Entity

+That's about it!